camunda/camunda-docs-manual/content/user-guide/camunda-bpm-run.md

   When using Camunda Run in a production environment, make sure to base your custom configuration on this one and carefully read through the security instructions.

 By default, Run launches with the `default.yml` configuration.
 To enable the `production.yml` configuration, execute the start script with the `--production` property.
-Using `--production` disables Swagger UI and the example application.
-They can be enabled by explicitly passing `--swaggerui` and `--example` to the start script.
+Using `--production` disables the example application.
+It can be enabled by explicitly passing `--example` to the start script.
-However, we do not recommended to use Swagger UI and the example application in production.
+However, we do not recommended to use the example application in production.

 ## Connect to a Database